 I hate bitter cold temperatures and driving in snow.

-I live in New England with my husband Matthew and one cat and two adorable pomeranians.
+I live in New England with my husband, daughter, cat and two pomeranians.
 Someday I’d like to live in a tall Victorian with a view of the sea.

 I’m in desperate need of a real head shot.